saliyavivek/woody/README.md

-# Woody - A Furniture Shop
+# Woody - A Furniture Shop website

-## Woody is a fully-responsive furniture website build for enhancing my frontend skills.
+## Woody is a fully-responsive furniture website where one can find most luxurious and finest quality furnishings, build for the sake enhancing my frontend skills.

 ## Technologies used :
    1. HTML